makefool163/DT_GPUW/README.md

 1. About it

-  This a CPU speed module for python.
+  This a GPU speed module for python.
   It has two special : CUDA and OpenCL.

 2. How to Use